tugcekonuklar/ml-notes/time-series-forecasting/Home.md

 ![](./media/image19.png)

 The differencing term refers to the process we use to transform a time series into a stationary one.
-(That is a series without trend or sesionality).
+(That is a series without trend or Seasonality).
 This process clled differencing and d refers to the number of transformations used in the process.
 ![](./media/image20.png)

 Moving Average term refers to the lag of the error component.
 Error component refers to the part of the time series not explained by trend or seasonality.
 MA looks lie linear regression models where the predictive variables are the previous q periods of errors.